-Celebrate your acceptances, stay positive, and strategize with your college counselor about what you’ll do next.
+Celebrate your acceptances, stay positive, and strategize with your college counselor about College Admission Decision.
 Whatever your application status, we have some tips on planning your next move.

 If You’re Waitlisted

 If you land on a school’s waitlist, you’ll need to decide whether you will pursue or decline the waitlist invitation plus make plans to attend another college.
 Follow these tips to make sure you’re covered.